mjhosseini/entgraph_eval/README.md

 The main parameters are these ones:

+--gpath: The folder containing entailment graphs, which should be put inside gfiles folder.

 --sim_suffix: The suffix of the entailment graph files, e.g., _gsim.txt.

 -- featIdx 1: There are usually more than one similarity measures in the entailment graph files (e.g., local similarity and global similarity in the global_scores folder).
 This index specifies which similarity measure should be used.